webgme/webgme-taxonomy/notes.md

     - we can add another field, like `metadata` or `base` and store the tags there

-  - [ ] add it to the metamodel
+  - [-] add it to the metamodel
-    - [ ] Make a SystemVocabulary type?
+    - [-] Make a SystemVocabulary type?
-  - [ ] Implement the tags themselves
+  - [-] Implement the tags themselves
-    - [ ] ignore the tags when generating the JSON schema
+    - [-] ignore the tags when generating the JSON schema
-    - [ ] ignore the tags when generating the dashboard config
+    - [-] ignore the tags when generating the dashboard config
-    - [ ] add autogenerated tags when appending data
+    - [-] add autogenerated tags when appending data
-    - [ ] update dashboard to set these on the artifacts?
+    - [-] update dashboard to set these on the artifacts?
+  - [-]

+  - [ ] move the Base vocabulary to the taxonomy seed?
+    - [ ] add it to Vocabularies
+    - [ ] add Vocabularies to be a child of Content Type
+  - [ ] populate vocabulary on submit
+    - [ ] define terms in code
+    - [ ] look up the terms by name
-  - [ ]
+    - [ ] add tagging method to add base vocabulary terms
+    - [x] where should this happen?
+Probably in the search router for now...

+  - the extra redundancy isn't really ideal (if we store these by GUID...)
+    - or should we store these as special terms?
+    - we could change these to be stored by name...
+    - taxonomy info can probably just be stored redundantly...

 # Done